BeehiveNGO/Beehive/README.md

 **Beehive** is a **nonprofit**, **open source initiative** launched by former United Nations staff that's bringing humanitarian organizations, tech volunteers and supporters together to vastly improve **humanitarian financing technology** at the **crowdfunding level**.

-Beehive is concentrating on building the first open-source, open-data-driven **humanitarian crowdfunding platform** and the **backend architecture** and **software frameworks** developers need to setup, power and scale tomorrow's intelligent, open-data-driven humanitarian crowdfunding applications, capable of providing real-time aid **today** to organizations struggling to launch and sustain operations responding to humanitarian crises.
+Beehive team members are building the world’s first open-data-driven **humanitarian crowdfunding platform** and the **backend architecture** and **software frameworks** that developers need to setup, power and scale a whole new generation of intelligent, open-data-driven humanitarian crowdfunding applications.

 Learn more: [About Beehive](https://github.com/BeehiveNGO/Beehive/wiki/About-Beehive) wiki page, pitch deck